seavba/go/README.md

 ## <b>Repo description</b>

-This provides a simple Infrastructure for a HTTPS application in AWS.
-The HTTPS application runs over NGINX containers in AWS Fargate.
+This repository provides an API application in Golang.
+The application runs over a Golang containers in AWS Fargate.

 The Infrastructure deployed consists on:

 - ECS: Containers provided in a Fargate Cluster from a Fargate task executed by the corresponding Fargate service.
 The docker image is being pulled from ECR registry.
 See ```variables``` section below
-- ALB: Application load balancer pointing to ECS num_containers listening by 443 port.
+- ALB: Application load balancer pointing to Fargate containers listening by 8080 port when a request is received in the HTTPS listener.
 - ACM: A validated Certificate for HTTPS listener in the ALB.
 - Route53:
     - DNS record as an alias of ALB dns name.
 This way, the Application URL can be customised.